Life After the Peace Corps

 Returned Volunteers are not eligible for unemployment benefits.
 The Department of Labor has ruled that individuals enrolled in the Peace Corps are Volunteers who perform services under terms and conditions that do not rise to the legal relationship of employer and employee and, therefore, are not considered in employment covered under Title II of the Emergency Jobs and Unemployment Assistance Act of 1974, Public Law 93-567.88, Stat.
 1845.

-Learn more about what noncompetitive eligibility is and how it can help you get hired by federal agencies.
+Learn more about noncompetitive eligibility and how it can help you get hired by federal agencies.

 OWCP uses a schedule of maximum allowable medical charges.
 Providers agree to comply with the OWCP medical fee schedule.
 You do not have to pay the difference between the maximum charge set by the schedule and the charge made by the provider.

-The description of service (DOS) completed by you and signed by the country director is considered your job description.
+The description of service (DOS) completed by you and signed by your country director is considered your job description.
 If you did not complete a DOS, contact the desk officer for your country of service to initiate the process.
 If you completed a DOS but have not received a copy, log in to the RPCV Portal and submit your request.

 Returned Volunteers are eligible for three months of coverage by a private health insurance called Short-term Health Insurance for Transition and Travel.
 The Peace Corps pays the first month’s premium and you have the option to purchase two additional months for yourself and for any qualified dependents.
 If you have service-related conditions that need an evaluation, your medical officer or the Office of Medical Services at the Peace Corps’ Headquarters will provide an authorization form for this evaluation.
 If an illness or injury was related to your Volunteer service, you may be eligible for benefits under the Federal Employees’ Compensation Act (FECA) through the Department of Labor.
 If you require ongoing medical treatment due to a service-related injury, the Post-Service Unit will assist you in filing a claim for FECA benefits.
 All entitlement decisions rest with the U.S. Department of Labor Office of Workers’ Compensation Programs (OWCP) and not with the Peace Corps.